meetric1/sdk_screenspace_shaders/README.md

 Left 4 Dead 2 and Portal 2 have an extended version of this shader which also supports setting a custom vertex shader.
 Setting up a custom vertex shader has not been researched yet.

-To allow the shader to work on anything that isn't a screen overlay, the `$x360appchooser 1` variable must be set (enables vertex transformations).
-Unfortunately, in L4D2 and Portal 2 this variable does not exist, therefore vertices are not transformed by the view projection matrix.
-This could be workarounded by defining a custom vertex shader.

 # Usage
 This repository contains everything required to compile shaders, you do not need to download anything else.